LPRDev/RoboTank/README.md

 # Notes
 ## Gearbox

-GearBox_TamiyaThe Tamyia Double Gearbox was assembled using the 114.7:1 gear ratio.
+The Tamyia Double Gearbox was assembled using the 114.7:1 gear ratio.
 Using a lower gear ration proved to be too much for the small motors to handle.
 The Gearbox can be reconfigured to one of four gear ratio settings.
 To get higher speeds on can reconfigure the box for a lower gear ratio, however the tank may be difficult to start and may shorten the battery life.
 ## Battery

 A five cell (5.2 V) packaged rechargeable battery was found to provide the goof charge/performance for the tank.
 A single battery (versus two for separating the controller and the motor) was chosen to lessen the battery maintenance burden.
 One can add a second battery to the main Arduino board and remove the jumper on the motor shield to provide this capability.